Markov Chain Monte Carlo convergence diagnostics

 3. Sample Independence

-• When we extract samples from the eventual result we want to know that the sample we take out are approximately independent or independent enough
+• When we extract samples from the eventual result, we want to know that the samples we take out are approximately independent or independent enough

 4. Stability of estimates